Dreamcatchers For Abused Children

 Use of Anatomical Drawings

 Anatomical drawings are pictures of adults and children, males and females, at different developmental stages – elder, adult, adolescent, latency age, and preschooler, without clothing and with primary and secondary sex characteristics.
 These drawings may have the frontal position presented on one side of the page and the dorsal on the other.
+85 They are used like skin maps; therefore, relevant pictures are used for each child interviewed.

 In many respects, the use of anatomical drawings parallels the use of anatomically explicit dolls.
 Anatomical drawings are useful with the same age range of children as the dolls; they are particularly useful with very young children but also appropriate with older children.
 Appropriate pictures are chosen by either the child or the interviewer.
 The child can be asked to mark on the drawing or point to the part on the drawing that was involved.